 3. Becomes bankrupt;

-4. Fails to attend three consecutive meetings of the advisory council without reasonable cause or apology, in which event she or he is deemed to have resigned as a member, and failing in signing a memorandum of resignation may be removed by memorandum signed by the Chairperson of the advisory council;
+4. Fails to attend three consecutive meetings of the Council without reasonable cause or apology, in which event she or he is deemed to have resigned as a member, and failing in signing a memorandum of resignation may be removed by memorandum signed by the chairperson of the Council;

 5. Is found by a duly constituted meeting of the AC to have engaged in activities or matters that bring into disrepute the Trust and /or demeans the office of the AC;

-6. Is found by a duly constituted meeting of the advisory council to have been convicted of a serious criminal offence the nature of which conflicts with the Objects of the Trust; or
+6. Is found by a duly constituted meeting of the AC to have been convicted of a serious criminal offence; the nature of which conflicts with the Objects of the Trust; or

 7. Gross misconduct and / or breach of the Uraia code.